 Whether it’s playing the piano, joining the school band, or playing sports.
 Children with involved parents are more likely to stay active.
 They are also less likely to struggle in school or develop behavior problems.

-20) They make sure not to trash talk family members when addressing their children.
+20) They make sure not to trash talk family members.

 Parents should know that what they say affects how kids view themselves.
 Children who hear derogatory remarks about specific family members may feel more ashamed of them or feel ashamed to be related.